Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 It means that TypeScript contains all of JavaScript,

-and JavaScript is a dumpster fire.
+and JavaScript... is a dumpster fire.

 ## Gary Bernhardt